turingschool/mod-4-gear-up-outlines/webaccessibility_inzurriaga.md

 3. other methods they can add on to the ada standard

 Anything additional you are adding to your talk? nope

+## feedback
+i had justin T. as my partner for the slide share and he had no really big negative feedback for me just mention more ways to make a application more accessible that i will add to my slides.